opennetworkinglab/aether-docs/operations/slice.rst

 #.
 Enter a Slice ID (this must be unique across the whole system).
 #.
 Enter a Display Name (optional).
 #.
 Enter a Description (optional).
 #.
-Choose an Enterprise (may already have been selected)
+Choose an Enterprise (may already have been selected).
 #.
-Choose a Site
+Choose a Site.
 #.
-Choose a template
+Choose a Template.

-    * this will copy over values from that template, which may be edited individually at this create stage
+    * This will copy over values from that template, which may be edited individually at this create stage.
-    * they will not be editable afterwards.
+    * They will not be editable afterwards.
 #.
 Accept the Default Behavior, SD and SST or change them.
 #.
 Accept the Maximum Bitrate (MBR) Uplink and Downlink values or change them.
 #.
 Choose a *UPF* from the drop down list.